2021 Progressive Conservative Party of Manitoba leadership election: Background

 On August 10, 2021, Brian Pallister announced that he would not be seeking re-election in the next provincial election, although the exact date of his departure was not stated.
 Since the Progressive Conservatives held a majority in the Assembly, the new party leader would automatically become the premier of Manitoba.

 The party's executive council decided the subsequent leadership convention would take place on October 30, 2021.
 Pallister declined to involve himself or his family in the election and stepped down as premier and party leader on September 1, ahead of the convention, to ensure there would not be allegations of him favouring anyone in the contest.
 Deputy premier Kelvin Goertzen was designated in a unanimous decision by the rest of the Progressive Conservative caucus to serve as interim party leader and thus premier until shortly after a new party leader was elected.

 Procedure

 In order to be eligible to contest the election, a candidate had to pay an entry fee of $25,000, provide a petition for leadership signed by 50 party members, and sell new party memberships to 1000 new or recurring members.
-The election was held on a one member, one vote basis, with solely mail-in ballots under a instant-runoff voting system.
+The election was held on a one member, one vote basis, with solely mail-in ballots under an instant-runoff voting system.